cth2015/cth-documentation-middleman/source/content/story-blocks/item-03-block-01.html.md

 item: 3
 block: 2
 classes: block block-aquamarine
-references:
 ---
-Back in the days, if you wanted to study linguistics from Umberto Eco, you’d have to travel to Bologna.
-Today, people can do this from behind their computer.
+Back in the day, when you wanted to learn linguistics from Umberto Eco, you had to travel to Bologna.
+Today, you can do this from behind a computer, anywhere you want, with an internet connection.

-Almost anything people would want to learn exists online somewhere.
-Creating new materials for teaching is a waste of time.
-Instead:
+Almost anything people may want to learn, exists online somewhere.
+Instead of creating every learning resource anew:

 - Steal what’s already there
-- Make meaningful packets of knowledge
+- Make meaningful packets of information
-- Share them with someone who wants to learn
+- And share them with people who want to learn

+Coding the Humanities set out to a tool that helps you organize learning resources and create a narrative towards a specific learning goal, that you can share with others.